Oral Cancer Warning Signs You Need To Know

 - If the cancer has matastasized, the survival rate is 39%.

 At Terminal Park Dental Clinic, assessing your oral health while performing cancer checks is an integral part of our care.
-Call us at (778) 744-4247 to schedule an appointment today!
+Get in touch today to schedule an appointment!